-Our litigation team is led by Siobhan and she is assisted by Matt.
-They are both based in our Banbury office but can meet you in Bicester or Brailes if needed.
+Our litigation team is led by Siobhan.
+She is based in our Banbury office but can meet you in Bicester or Brailes if needed.

 Siobhan has extensive experience dealing with a wide range of contentious matters.
 These include: property and boundary disputes; landlord and tenant matters; possession claims; debt recovery; consumer and commercial disputes and wills and inheritance disputes.
 Whatever the problem, our team will work to find the right solution for you.

 When disputes arise it can be both stressful and time-consuming.
 The solicitors at Hancocks will give you clear and pragmatic advice from start to finish.
 We understand how such matters can impact upon your life.
 We also understand that, for many, litigation can seem complicated and full of legal jargon.
 This is why we aim to make the process as simple and as stress-free as possible.

 Defining boundaries legally and on the ground can be difficult and time-consuming for a landowner.
 Unfortunately, if your boundaries are poorly defined it can cause lengthy disputes.
 Even when boundaries are well-defined, disagreements with neighbours can escalate, and quickly become a source of unwanted stress and worry.
 We frequently deal with cases such as:

 - who should maintain a fence or party wall;